RubixML/ML/README.md

 ### I'm getting out of memory errors
 Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
 We recommend setting this to *-1* (no limit) unless you are running in production.

 > **Note**: Machine Learning typically requires alot of memory.
-The amount necessary will depend on the size of your model and the amount of training data.
+The amount necessary will depend on the amount of training data and the size of your model.
 If you have more data than you can hold in memory, some learners allow you to train in batches.
 See [Online](#online) estimators for more information.

 ---
 ## Testing
 Rubix utilizes a combination of static analysis and unit tests for quality assurance and to reduce the number of bugs.
-Rubix provides two Composer scripts that can be run from the root directory to automate the testing process.
+Rubix provides two [Composer](https://getcomposer.org/) scripts that can be run from the root directory to automate the testing process.

 > **Note**: Due to the non-deterministic nature of many of the learning algorithms, it is normal for some tests to fail intermittently.